 Compton Court, Prostitution, $50 Fine, AIDS Education Course

 Our client had no prior criminal history and was devastated by the arrest.
-His wife’s disappointment would be brutal.
+His wife’s disappointment in his judgement would be even more devastating when she came to the Compton Police Station to pick him up, which she did.

-Making matters worse, police mistakenly charged him with a violation of Penal Code § 647(a), which is the code section for having sex in a public place, such as a public restroom in a park or an adult video shop or adult movie theatre.
-The charge has a stigma of gay sex and for our client, a married man, it carried with it special stigma.
+Making matters worse, police mistakenly charged him with a violation of Penal Code § 647(a), which is the code section for having sex in a public place, such as a public restroom in a park or an adult video shop or adult movie theater.
+The charge has a stigma of gay sex and for our client, a married man, it carried with it a special stigma.
+He feared his wife would question his sexuality and perhaps suggest a divorce.

 The case was then filed in the Compton Superior Court.